7 Things You May Not Know About Working in IT

 Your People Skills Will Distinguish You in the Technology Field

-As mentioned, certain soft skills can give you a major edge in IT.
+As mentioned, certain professional skills can give you a major edge in IT.
 Interpersonal skills are arguably the most important skills you can have in a number of IT roles.

 If you're a help desk worker, a large part of your job will involve interacting with and helping your colleagues.
 Being able to hold a conversation and build a rapport is integral.